Page owner: Professional standards director

 You are strongly advised to read this page carefully before you take an editorial test.
 Note that the content of all CIEP tests is confidential and must remain so.
 You may not reveal or hint at the content of the questions or answers to anyone.

 The editorial tests are based on our editorial syllabus.
 To pass a test, you need to be familiar with all the material listed in the syllabus at the level relevant to you, and you should have studied the first three sources listed at the end.

 Basic editorial test

-If you are a member of the CIEP, you may take the test and, if you do not pass, you can resit it.
-A fee is payable for each test taken, which is currently £25.
+If you are a member of CIEP, you may take the test and, if you do not pass, you can resit it.
+A fee is payable for each test taken, which is currently £27.50 (£30.00 from 1 March 2024).
 Non-members may not take the test, and members may not divulge any information about it to non-members or to each other.

 You need only your full membership number when you apply to take the test.
 Do not click on the link to open the test until you are ready to go ahead, as otherwise your visit to the test page will be logged and you will be asked to pay the resit fee if you return to it later.